South Side in Lackland Air Force Base in Bexar County, Texas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Air & Space • Patriots & Patriotism • War, Cold • War, World II.
 In addition, it is included in the Former U.S. Presidents: #34 Dwight D. Eisenhower series list.
 A significant historical date for this entry is March 4, 1981.

 Location.
-29° 23.522′ N, 98° 37.104′ W. Marker is in Lackland Air Force Base, Texas, in Bexar County.
-It is in Lackland AFB.
+Marker has been reported permanently removed.
+It was located near 29° 23.522′ N, 98° 37.104′ W. Marker was in Lackland Air Force Base, Texas, in Bexar County.
+It was in the South Side.
+It could be reached from Kenly Avenue.
 Marker and aircraft are on display along the parade field, about 200 feet west of the 37th Training Wing headquarters, off Kewly Avenue.
 Access is restricted due to Lackland AFB being an active military installation.
 Touch for map.
-Marker is in this post office area: Jbsa Lackland TX 78236, United States of America.
-Touch for directions.
+Marker was in this post office area: Jbsa Lackland TX 78236, United States of America.

 Also see . . .
 Lockheed Constellation.
-(Submitted on June 6, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.)
+(Submitted on June 6, 2010, by William Fischer, Jr. of Reynoldsburg, Ohio.)